dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/12/09
+Thinking about the actual tests duration reminded me of the custom #LivePlugin tweaks I did for the ["Refactoring from Spring to Kotlin" talk](https://www.youtube.com/watch?v=d_GHTBqI7YE).
+One interesting tweak was to make progress bar visible during Gradle build in the presentation mode, see <https://github.com/dkandalov/gilded-rose-service/blob/trunk/.live-plugins/actions/plugin.kts#L71C5-L71C24>.

 #### 2024/12/08
 Here is [a bit of code](https://gist.github.com/dkandalov/232dcfe2b328d6ea46c4b1ac48810a6e) for #LivePlugin to measure the duration of tests in #IntelliJ IDEs because test runners don't show the actual time.
 (To be precise, the code is also inaccurate because it relies on IDE callbacks.
 Screen recording would be better.)